gcallah/SoftwareEngineering/lectures/agile_intro.md

 [DevOps](https://en.wikipedia.org/wiki/DevOps)

+The name caught on and was applied to an entire movement.

-I have forwarded a definition of DevOps as "Agile carried over to operations."
+I have suggested a definition of DevOps as "Agile carried over to operations."

 In the early 2000s, participants at a conference were shocked to hear that one group was releasing software *several time per day*.

 By 2013, Amazon was pushing new code into production *every 11 seconds*.

+The heuristic: "If releasing new software versions is painful... keep doing it, often, until it is easy!"

+(Helped by small batches, automated testing, version control, easy rollbacks.)

 ### Chaos Engineering